During The Day

 Supplements can definitely assist you when it’s time to switch off and sleep.

-Ultimately, sleep is the most important tool when it comes to recovery.
+Ultimately, sleep is the most important tool you have when it comes to recovery.
 Driving a vehicle sleep deprived has been compared to driving drunk.
 Our decision making process is impaired, leading us to make bad decisions.
 A lack of sleep also triggers increased levels of ghrelin, a hormone which increases hunger, explaining those food cravings after a short or disrupted night of sleep.

 If you're looking to improve performance whether it be for fitness, work or just general day-to-day energy levels, you should be taking your sleep and recovery seriously.
 Different methods work for different people, so it is important to test and trial different techniques and see what works for you.